theyosh/TerrariumPI/docs/_hardware/io-expander.md

 Either use pcf857**4** or pcf857**5** to select the used IO expander.

-`<IO expander port>` is mandatory and is a number from 0 till max ports - 1.
+`<IO expander port>` is mandatory and is a number from 1 till max ports.

 `<I2C Address>` is mandatory and specified [here](/TerrariumPI/hardware/#i2c-bus).